conjurer-rich/user-needs-mapping/_pages/quick-start-guide.md

 ## The Moviegoer Journey

+Consider our user the "Movie Goer".
+We might consider that they have the following core job to be done:

+> Enjoy a movie experience that meets my personal preferences in an easy and stress-free way.

+If we summarize what they are trying to achieve in a simple statement it might look something like this:

+> When I want to relax or spend quality time with others, I want to choose, book, and attend a movie that matches my preferences and schedule, so that I feel entertained and confident my plans will go smoothly.

+Within this statement we can identify some core jobs that need to be done:

+1. **Functional job**: Choose and watch a movie I like at a convenient time and location.
+2. **Emotional job**: Feel entertained, relaxed, or inspired by the movie
+3. **Emotional job**: Feel confident that my plans will go smoothly
+4. **Social job**: Enjoy quality time with friends or family
+5. **Social job**: Share my experience to connect with others or influence their choices

+When considering the stages of the journey a user might take to get a job done, it can be useful to consider them in terms of the stages of a [**job map**](https://jobs-to-be-done.com/mapping-the-job-to-be-done-45336427b3bc).
+A job map does not show what the customer is doing (a solution view); rather, it describes what the customer is trying to get done (a needs view).
+We can use each stage of the job map to identify steps that the user might take as part of their journey.

 Let’s break the moviegoer’s journey into simple, relatable stages:

 1. **Discover a movie**: The moviegoer wants to find a movie that matches their interests.